Nakshatra410/Travel-Website/README.md

 # Travel-Website
-This website is created by using html,css and javascrpit.Hope you like it!
+This website is created by using html,css and javascrpit.
+Hope you like it!